ipspace/netlab/docs/topology-reference.md

 * All elements apart from **nodes** are optional -- missing **links** element indicates a topology without inter-node links (just the management interfaces)
 * Default values of **defaults** and **addressing** elements are taken from [default settings](defaults.md).
 * List of modules is used to specify additional initial configuration elements (example: OSPF routing)
-* Default topology name is the directory name.
+* Default topology name is the directory name[^RBC].

+[^RBC]: The first twelve characters of the directory name are used.
+Spaces and dots within the directory name are replaced with underscores.

 You'll find sample topology files in the [tutorials](tutorials.md).